bincrafters/demo-azure-iot-sdk/README.md

 ## Feedback

 If you have further questions or suggestions about this sample, please feel free to open an issue.
-We hope to add more examples over time.
+If you'd like to reach out to us privately, please use bincrafters at gmail dot com We hope to add more examples over time.

 Special thanks to Microsoft, Conan.io, and Kitware, for their respective OSS contributions.